 - Four playing classes completed with at least two proficiencies earned

 - MUS 218 piano class completed

 - MUS 113 voice class completed

 - Conducting completed (MUS 231-232)

-- In addition, all artifacts from the music education courses listed below must be available for anyone at Fredonia to view in your Music Education e-Portfolio.

-- MUED 150 Introduction to Music Education

-- MUED 250 Foundations of Music Education I

-- MUED 251 Psychology and Sociology of Music Education

-Anyone not meeting all standards or presenting all required artifacts will be denied acceptance into Professional Standing and will not be admitted into Music Education educator preparation program coursework.
-All 300-400 level Music Education courses have a prerequisite of Professional Standing.
-Music Education courses may be retaken only once.
+Anyone not meeting all standards will be denied acceptance into Professional Standing and will not be admitted into Music Education educator preparation program coursework.
+All 300-400 level Music Education courses have a prerequisite of Professional Standing Music Education courses may be retaken only once.

-Transfer students and others with special circumstances necessitating exceptions to these requirements must request special acceptance in writing to the Music Education Area Head.
+Transfer students and others with special circumstances necessitating exceptions to these requirements must request special acceptance to the Music Education Area Head.